risc0/risc0/website/api/zkvm/install.md

 To update your installation:

 1. Run `cargo binstall cargo-risczero` to update the `cargo risczero` tool, and
 2. Run `cargo risczero install` to update the RISC Zero toolchain.
+For x86-64 macOS, run `cargo risczero build-toolchain`.

 After you update your installation, be sure to update your project's risc0 crates.
 To do this, you must update all risc0 dependencies in your project's